dranicu/oci-automation-hub/chaos-mesh-on-oke-sample/README.md

 4. Copy the OCI CLI command shown in the console.

-5. Paste and run the command in a shell on a machine where OCI CLI is configured.
+5. Paste and run the command in a shell on a machine where OCI CLI and kubectl are configured.

 6. Confirm that `kubectl` can access the cluster: